sqrl/resume/resume.md

     migrating namenodes on a live cluster, debugging subtle Zookeeper locks, etc.

+Amazon Web Services
+:   At TraceGenomics, we used Amazon's cloud platform for most of our infrastructure
+    * Administered IAM user permissions as well as EC2 role-based access to sensitive credentials.
+    * Profiled performance requirements of different bioinformatic workers to efficiently size instances for company's needs.
+    * Led periodic reviews of our expenses, planning and executing steps to reduce our costs.

 Scrum and hygienic coding
 :   I was one of the first scrum masters at WibiData.
 Everyone does it differently.
     * Led Sprint Planning for Wibi's platform team, working